-During the year, the Company witnessed a growth in the customer assets of 32.2% The growth was supported by diversification into new sectors like Transmission and education.
+During the year, the Company witnessed a growth in the customer assets of 20.4%.
+The growth was supported by diversification into new sectors like Airports & Data Centers.
 The funding requirements was met through Rupee Bonds with more than 5 years maturity, in line with the regulations for NBFC-IDFs.
 The company has been continuously diversifying its funding sources and has a pool of lenders consisting of Provident funds, Pension funds, Banks and Corporates.
-As of 31 March 2024, the Company has adequate capital, healthy debt to equity ratio and positive liquidity gaps in short term.
+As of 31st March, 2025, the Company has adequate capital, healthy debt to equity ratio and positive liquidity gaps in short term.
 The Company is well placed to growth in future at faster pace and is geared to meet any challenges in future